What is it?

 An golden beet is part of the beet family; the main difference is that they are orange instead of red.
 It is classified as a root vegetable, more specifically a taproot.
 Depending on how long they have been growing they can be as small as an egg or as large as a cantaloupe, but typically they are about the size of an orange.
 They are less sweet than then red beets, but also have a more mellow earthy flavor.
 I prefer golden beets to the typical red beets.

 Where does it grow?

-Beets are grown in the ground.
+Beets grown underground.
 They are considered the root of the plant.
-The leafy greens that grown above ground can be eaten as well as the beet itself.
-The plant is native to Western Europe and the Mediterranean including northern Africa.
+The leafy greens that grow above ground can be eaten as well as the beet itself.
+The edible plant is native to Western Europe and the Mediterranean including northern Africa.

 How to eat it?

 Beets should be cooked and peeled before eating.
-The main method for cooking is roasting or boiling.
+The main and the best method for cooking is roasting and or boiling.